Alternate Fighter: Expanded

 Prerequisite: 3rd-level Fighter (duration, 1 minute)

-Upon consumption, the creature chooses either Strength, Dexterity, or Constitution.
-For the duration, the creature can add your Constitution modifier (minimum of +1) to any ability check or saving throws it makes with the chosen ability score.
+Upon consumption, the creature chooses either its Strength, Dexterity, or Constitution.
+For the duration, the creature can add your Constitution modifier (minimum of +1) to any ability check or saving throw with the chosen ability score.

 Invigorating Ration